LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 :ref:`directives_end_object_0`, to end of the file.
 Choose an object name that reflects the purpose of source file code (this is a good opportunity for code refactoring if necessary).
-Second, add public predicate directives, :ref:`directives_public_1`, for the top-level predicates that are used directly by the user or called from other source files.
+Second, add :ref:`directives_public_1` predicate directives for the top-level predicates that are used directly by the user or called from other source files.
 Third, we need to be able to call from inside an object predicates defined in other source files/objects.
 The easiest solution, which has the advantage of not requiring any changes to the predicate definitions, is to use the :ref:`directives_uses_2` directive.
 If your Prolog compiler supports cross-referencing tools, you may use them to help you make sure that all calls to predicates on other source files/objects are listed in the :ref:`directives_uses_2` directives.
-In alternative, compiling the resulting objects with the Logtalk :ref:`unknown_predicates <flag_unknown_predicates>` and :ref:`portability <flag_portability>` flags set to ``warning`` will help you identify calls to predicates defined on other converted source
+The Logtalk ``wrapper`` tool can also help in detecting cross predicate calls.
+Compiling the resulting objects with the Logtalk :ref:`unknown_predicates <flag_unknown_predicates>` and :ref:`portability <flag_portability>` flags set to ``warning`` will help you identify calls to predicates defined on other converted source